Fight Zombie Product Ownership with the Product Ownership Evolution Model

 The Development Team

 And yet, the Product Owner is only half the story.
 Development teams really owning a product, with all the freedoms and responsibilities that come along with it, make a tremendous difference.
 Scrum’s feedback loops come alive when teams are directly connected to a unifying purpose and are able to see how they contribute to it every day.
-With real product ownership Sprint Goals start making sense and the Review becomes a necessity instead of a repetitive waste of time.
+With real product ownership, Sprint Goals start making sense and the Review becomes a necessity instead of a repetitive waste of time.
 The people involved don’t just go through the motions, they actually depend on the feedback gathered during Scrum events.

 The Product Ownership Evolution Model to the Rescue!

 The question is: how do you tackle this issue?
 Now, I’m a sucker for tools and methods.
-There are few things I love more than working with a client on a challenging situation, pulling out an idea, a diagram or a drawing, and seeing realization wash over their faces.
+There are few things I love more than working with a client in a challenging situation, pulling out an idea, a diagram or a drawing, and seeing realization wash over their faces.
 “That’s it!” they often exclaim.
 Something was made visible or explicit that had been hidden before.
-They now have a new perspective on their problem and can work on their own solutions right away.
+They now have a new perspective on their problems and can work on their own solutions right away.
 It’s magic!